Auxilia-tech/Auxilia-tech.github.io/03_network_communication_.md

 ## Implementation Details

-The network classes in pyDICOS are C++ wrappers around the DICOM networking protocol.
+The network classes in pydicos are C++ wrappers around the DICOS networking protocol.
 The Python bindings provide a simple interface to this complex functionality:

 - `DcsClient` maps to `Network::DcsClient` in C++
 - `DcsServer` maps to `Network::DcsServer` in C++